1010analytics/1010Analytics/README.md

 ## Hi there 👋

 Profile Summary:
 1010analytics is actively engaged in various projects focusing on JavaScript, Node.js, Python, Rust, and Kotlin.
-We are involved in diverse areas including data analysis, blockchain simulation, and web & app application development.
-The profile showcases a mix of public repositories, indicating an openness to sharing and collaboration within the GitHub community.**Profile Summary:**
-1010analytics is actively engaged in various projects focusing on JavaScript, Node.js, Python, Rust, and Kotlin.
-We are involved in diverse areas including data analysis, blockchain simulation, and web & app application development.
+We are involved in diverse areas including data analysis, AI/ML, blockchain, and web & app application development.
 The profile showcases a mix of public repositories, indicating an openness to sharing and collaboration within the GitHub community.